jrcryer/grunt-pagespeed/README.md

 ####locale
 Type: `String`

-The locale that results should be generated in.
+The locale that results should be generated in.  `This is mandatory.`

 ####strategy
 Type: `String`